NotJustAnna/Lin/README.md

     - Generics, if they get implemented at all
     - Type aliases, if they get implemented at all
 - Declaration of extension functions (Requires a minimal type system)
-- Declaration of infix functions
-- Declaration of operator functions
 - Declaration of function-based properties
 - Break/Continue on Loops
 - Labels on Loops
 - When
 - Lambdas
-- Property delegation
 - Modifiers are not validated
 - The interpreter